Part II of VI:

 Acts 20:17-38 "But I [Paul] do not consider my life of any account as dear to myself, so that I may finish my course and the ministry which I received from the Lord Jesus, to testify solemnly of the gospel of the grace of God.
 And now, behold, I know that all of you, among whom I went about preaching the kingdom, will no longer see my face" [click here to read the whole thing].

 I only included a brief snippet here but left a link so you can read the whole passage yourself.
 After Paul says this, he proceeds with his farewell speech -- no question it is a final farewell -- and then the scene gets pretty sentimental as the Ephesus Christians start weeping, hugging, and kissing him as he leaves.
 However, there are five possible options against any argument that Luke had foreknowledge of Paul's fate that I'll give in following detail...

 Foreknowledge is unnecessary outside of Luke's assumption Paul would be killed

 Even if we assume Luke embellished this scene, we don't need the supposed causation offered by post-70 proponents to explain this.
-We could just as sensibly assume Luke wrote this during the two years Paul was still in detainment when the final decision had not yet been determined.
+In other words, we don't need to assume Luke knew Paul was killed because we could just as sensibly assume Luke wrote this during the two years Paul was still in detainment when the final decision had not yet been determined.
 Since Paul's trial was overseen by Caesar himself, or perhaps various rumors Luke picked up here and there, things didn't look hopeful for Paul, thus Luke was simply reflecting in the Miletus scene what he perceived as dire and inevitable circumstances while Paul was being detained.